dainguyen23/road-to-expertise/PY4E/dict.rst

 **Reasoning behind my code:**

-- Majority of the code is borrowed from exercise 9.3.
+- Majority of the code is borrowed from the previous exercise.
 I'll only be going over the new code for this part.
 - ``maxKey`` is initialized with ``None`` and will be used to store the max **key** of ``diction``.
 - ``maxVal`` is initialized with ``0`` and will be used to store the max **value** of ``diction``.
 - Utilizing ``diction.item()``, I can run a ``for`` loop through ``diction`` while checking for both the **key** and **value** in each iteration.